yii2mod/yii2-gii-extended/README.md

 Extended CRUD & Enumerable Generator
 ==================

-This generator generates enumerable classes and a controller and views that implement CRUD (Create, Read, Update, Delete) operations for the specified data model.
+This generator generates enumerable classes or controller and views that implement CRUD (Create, Read, Update, Delete) operations for the specified data model.

 Installation
 ------------